chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

   mkdir build
   cd build

-Depending on how you have installed p4est, Trilinos and METIS, you may need to specify the installation folder of the three libraries
+Depending on how you have installed p4est, Trilinos and METIS, you may need to specify the installation folder of the three libraries.
+You also need to ensure that muParser is installed.

 .. code-block:: text
   :class: copy-button